Mystical94/lightningswap/thundercore/UserInterface/README.md

 ## LightningSwap Interface

-An open source interface for LightningSwap -- a protocol for decentralized exchange on Fantom Network.
+An open source interface for LightningSwap -- a protocol for decentralized exchange on ThunderCore Network.

 Enabling users to: